Choosing a primary care providerFamily doctor - how to choose one; Primary care provider - how to choose one; Doctor - how to choose a family doctor

-Primary care is usually provided in an outpatient setting.
+Primary care is most often provided in an outpatient setting.
 However, if you are admitted to the hospital, your PCP may assist in or direct your care, depending on the circumstances.

-Having a primary care provider can give you a trusting, ongoing relationship with one medical professional over time.
+Having a PCP can give you a trusting, ongoing relationship with one medical professional over time.
 You can choose from several different types of PCPs:

 - Family practitioners: Doctors who have completed a family practice residency and are board-certified, or board-eligible, for this specialty.
 The scope of their practice includes children and adults of all ages and may include obstetrics and minor surgery.